Charlesland

 Charlesland is a townland and residential development located on the southside of Greystones in County Wicklow, Ireland.
 It is about 25 kilometres from Dublin city centre.
 As of the 2011 census, the townland of Charlesland had a population of 3,130 people.

-Amenities

-Charlesland has about 1,500 houses and apartments, a neighbourhood shopping complex, several pre-schools and a sports and recreation complex.

-Located in the area is a private fitness centre consisting of a gym and swimming pool, and a large council facility including several outdoor 5-a-side pitches, tennis and basketball courts, and other facilities.

-It is served by the L1 and L2 bus routes.
+In addition to residential properties, the Charlesland area of Greystones has a shopping centre and a sports and recreation complex.
+The sports facility, Shoreline Sports Park, has tennis, padel and basketball courts, several outdoor 5-a-side pitches, and a skatepark.
+The area is served by the L2, X1 and X2 bus routes.